Aedif/multi-token-edit/README.md

 ## Permission Editing

 Note and Token/Actor forms will contain a 'Permissions' header button allowing you to change access for any selected note, token, or actor.

 ![Permissions](https://user-images.githubusercontent.com/7693704/192584817-7ed7b710-ad44-41f3-ab82-93a962084aa4.png)

+## View selected fields as JSON

+All Mass Edit forms have a header button (**</>**) that will open up a dialog with currently selected fields displayed as JSON

 ## Example Video